DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

  - Begins With - any request route that begins with the specified route will be have the front door rule applied. `projects/*` matches: `projects/foo`, `projects/bar`
  - Equal - the route must be an exact match. `projects/foo/bar` matches only: `projects/foo/bar`
  - RegEx - the route will have to match a RegEx pattern
- - Wildcard - more flexible than RegEx, `projects/*/tasks` will match anything in place of `*` (intention being that a GUID be placed there)

-See a more definitive list of operators [here](https://learn.microsoft.com/en-us/azure/frontdoor/rules-match-conditions?tabs=portal&pivots=front-door-standard-premium#operator-list), but note that "Wildcards" and "Not Wildcards" do not appear in the list
+See a more definitive list of operators [here](https://learn.microsoft.com/en-us/azure/frontdoor/rules-match-conditions?tabs=portal&pivots=front-door-standard-premium#operator-list)

 **NB**: The table only includes routes that have forwarding enabled for any environment.
 It is not an exhaustive list of routes that are available on either app.